Gathering Dreams

 Creamy Vegan Mushroom Pasta

 A creamy vegan mushroom pasta, ready in less than 30 minutes.
-Each mouthful explodes with flavors.
+Each mouthful explodes with flavor.
 Perfect for a quick, comforting dinner!

 Ok, I don’t get easily excited.